chudley/manatee/docs/working-on-manatee.md

     1. A name for this cluster as $SHARD_NAME, which will define the location that the cluster's state will be stored in ZooKeeper, so ensure it doesn't violate ZooKeeper's conventions.
 Either the full path (e.g.
-        "/my/test/cluster"), or the top level directory name (e.g. "cluster123",
+        "/my/test/cluster"), or the top level directory name (e.g. "testing123",
-        in which case we'll prefix "/manatee/" to this choice, making the full path "/manatee/cluster123").
+        in which case we'll prefix "/manatee/" to this choice, making the full path "/manatee/testing123").
     1. The version of PostgreSQL you want to use as $PG_VERSION.
 Supported options for this are "9.2" or "9.6".
+If no value is supplied, the default value of "9.6" is used.

 1. Run the setup script